-University of San Francisco Announces 2009 Recipient of Statewide Prize
+University of San Francisco Announces Winner of 2011 California Prize

-Waters will be honored Thursday, November 5, 2009 at a dinner hosted on the University of San Francisco campus.
-Proceeds from the dinner will directly benefit USF student programs-including internships and service learning projects at home and abroad.
-For more information about the University of San Francisco's California Prize for Service and the Common Good, or for details about the November 5 dinner event, please visit www.usfca.edu/ca_prize/
+For more information about the University of San Francisco California Prize for Service and the Common Good, or for details about the November 1 dinner event, please visit www.usfca.edu/california-prize.

 Tipping Point Community screens nonprofits rigorously to find the most effective groups connecting Bay Area individuals and families to the services and opportunities needed to break the cycle of poverty and achieve economic self-sufficiency.
 Tipping Point’s board underwrites all operating and fundraising expenses so that 100 percent of every dollar donated goes directly toward fighting poverty.
 For more information about Daniel Lurie or the Tipping Point Community, please visit www.tippingpoint.org

 Established in 1855, USF is San Francisco’s oldest university and is consistently ranked as one of the most ethnically diverse universities in the country.
 The University of San Francisco is committed to being a premier Jesuit Catholic, urban university with a global perspective that educates leaders who will fashion a more humane and just world.
 With nearly 9,600 students enrolled both on- and off-campus, the university offers undergraduate, graduate, and professional students the knowledge and skills needed to succeed as persons and professionals, and the values and sensitivity necessary to be men and women for others.
 For more information about the University of San Francisco, please visit www.usfca.edu.